LukeShortCloud/rootpages/src/openstack.rst

 ``/etc/openstack_deploy/conf.d/``.
 The file extensions should be changed from ``.yml.aio`` to ``.yml`` to be correctly parsed.

-Then OpenStack-Ansible project can now setup and deploy the LXC containers to run OpenStack.
+Then OpenStack-Ansible project can now setup and deploy the LXC containers along with the OpenStack services.

 .. code-block:: sh